rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] group upgrade <group-spec>...``
     Upgrades the packages from the group and upgrades the group itself.
 The latter comprises of installing pacakges that were added to the group by the distribution and removing packages that got removed from the group as far as they were not installed explicitly by the user.

-Groups can be also be marked installed or removed without physically manipualting any packages:
+Groups can also be marked installed or removed without physically manipulating any packages:

 ``dnf [options] group mark install <group-spec>...``
     Mark the specified group installed.
 No packages will be installed by this command but the group is then considered installed.